Mute10/Bookbot/README.md

-This Bookbot I created showcases examples of error handling, Text analysis (word count and character frequency) and data handling.
+This Bookbot I created showcases examples of error handling and Text analysis (word count and character frequency).
 Polished off with a web scrapping command-line where users can input their own Wikipedia URLs for data processing.